Updated: Apr 9

 That's it folks

 ...
-Join me next week when dip my toe in the dark side, draw the weather and get funky with nature.
+Join me next week when I dip my toe in the dark side, draw the weather and show you how to paint your very own sunflower.

 But if you can't wait, here is where it all began Week 1.